PTsolvers/JustRelax.jl/README.md

 (; xci, xvi) = grid                     # nodes at the center and vertices of the cells dt           = Inf
 ```

-Initialisation of the rheology with [GeoParams.jl](https://github.com/JuliaGeodynamics/GeoParams.jl).
-The rheology can be tailored to the specific problem with different creep laws and material parameters (see [GeoParams.jl](https://github.com/JuliaGeodynamics/GeoParams.jl)) or the miniapps in the [convection folder](miniapps/convection).
+### Initialisation of the rheology with [GeoParams.jl](https://github.com/JuliaGeodynamics/GeoParams.jl).

+The rheology can be tailored to the specific problem with different creep laws and material parameters or the miniapps in the [convection folder](miniapps/convection).

 ```julia
 # Physical properties using GeoParams ----------------